aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 Organizations](https://aws.amazon.com/organizations/).
 You can enhance this approach to target other commercial software such as Oracle, SAP, or IBM.
-For single account setups, see the [Use AWS License Manager and AWS Systems Manager to discover SQL Server BYOL instances](https://aws.amazon.com/blogs/mt/use-aws-license-manager-and-aws-systems-manager-to-discover-sql-server-byol-instances/) blog post.
+For single account setups, see the [Use AWS License Manager and AWS Systems Manager to discover SQL Server instances](https://aws.amazon.com/blogs/mt/use-aws-license-manager-and-aws-systems-manager-to-discover-sql-server-byol-instances/) blog post.